UT-ADL/UT-ADL.github.io/_posts/2022-09-15-lidar-as-camera-for-end-to-end-driving.md

 * In favorable conditions for both model types, LiDAR-image based models show same-or-better performance in the road-following task as RGB camera-based models.
 * Light conditions influence camera images, while intensity and range LiDAR channels are not affected.
 This is due to the active nature of the LiDAR sensor that produces by itself the signal it measures.
 * Night and winter conditions were not in the training set.
 LiDAR models can handle night with minimal and winter with partial reduction in performance.
-* In winter the failures were mainly in open field sections.
+* In winter the failures were mainly in open field sections (see Figure 3).

 ![Interventions during night](/images/blog/night_interventions.png){:width="48%"}
 ![Interventions during winter](/images/blog/winter_interventions.png){:width="50%"}

-**Figure 2.** Interventions during night (left) and winter (right) driving with the LiDAR model.
+**Figure 3.** Interventions during night (left) and winter (right) driving with the LiDAR model.
 The map also depicts land usage: dark green denotes forest while light green denotes agricultural land.
 Grey areas are of an unspecified usage, mostly residential use with private houses, partially fenced gardens.
 On the winter trajectory, there is only one intervention in the forest, while more open areas prove challenging for the summer-trained LiDAR model in the winter.

 Below is the video of autonomous driving at night.
 RGB camera image is shown for illustration, but driving is done based on LiDAR images.